 Here some extract (Ed: you can hear a lot of people shouting and I clearly didn’t succeed to be stable, don’t even talk about the focus… But the sound is really good, I promise the next time I’ll try to find a stabilizer or something like that!) :

 Then it’s welcomed by a thrilled audience that LIVE and the crew went on stage with Know Me and well, starting from there things kind of had been increasingly intense with a very coherent setlist (Ed.
 Honestly I took it from Twitter because I didn’t remember it well but I think it’s that indeed the one we had in Paris):

 Right Here Right Now

 Is You Down

 And clearly, if I could have some doubts before the concert, they all have been blown away.
 The rapper is as good in live as in studio with a really mastered flow.
 The collaborations are quickly forgotten and the only remaining thing is, that yes, if DPR LIVE’s success could have been by some points reinforced by the quality work of the whole crew on the M/Vs visual; one cannot dismiss that LIVE, without any doubt, knows how to rap.
 As I said it before, it’s one thing to be good in studio but quite another to be good in live.
 Among others, the rapper controls well his breathing, allowing him to have a pretty tight flow, spiting bar after bar.
 It’s indeed sometimes on that point that some rappers are lacking in concert.
-But an extract is better than words, so I give you some videos I can took (N.d’Eli : Same, not the best quality but it will still give you a little insight!), whom the almost a cappella superb version of TILL I DIE.
+But an extract is better than words, so I gave you some videos I can took (N.d: Same, not the best quality but it will still give you a little insight!), including an almost a cappella superb version of TILL I DIE.

 So yes, regarding technique I have nothing bad to report, LIVE offered us a really quality performance.